zhixingheyi-tian/OAP/docs/OAP-Architect-Overview.md

 - OAP's two major optimization functionality index & cache base on unified adaptors.
 - Using Spark ThriftServer can unleash the power of OAP.
 Of course, using bin/spark-sql, bin/spark-shell or bin/pyspark also can.

 Generally, the server's DRAM is used as the cache medium.
-[DCPMM](https://www.intel.com/content/www/us/en/architecture-and-technology/optane-dc-persistent-memory.html) can also be used as the cache mediu, it provide a more cost effective solution for high performance environment requirement.
+[DCPMM](https://www.intel.com/content/www/us/en/architecture-and-technology/optane-dc-persistent-memory.html) can also be used as the cache medium, it provide a more cost effective solution for high performance environment requirement.

 The following diagram shows the OAP architect design